StandingPadAnimations/kubo/README.md

 - Kubo should only copy to `.kubo`, the user decides what they want to do with `.kubo`.

 ## Why the name Kubo?
 When I tried toml-bombadil (i.e. the manager that deleted my dotfiles), I was also watching the anime "Kubo Won't Let Me Be Invisible".
-I figured Kubo made a good name (and naming things is hard)
+I figured Kubo made a good name (and naming things is hard).

 ## What are some features planned?
 Kubo is "mostly complete", I just got to iron out bugs, make the code cleaner, etc. I do want to add a `packages` option eventually, and have Kubo either list or install packages associated with one's dotfiles.
 After all, I also want to declare what packages use what set of dotfiles.